-The most recent external property valuations for the Fund's portfolio were peformed for the value date of 30 September 2016.
-Condensed valuation reports are provided in Appendix K. For the purposes of appraising Lincona and Coca Cola Plaza properties in Tallinn, the valuation reports were performed by the Colliers International Advisors OÜ, a private limited company registered in the Republic of Estonia under the registry code 11330404 on 13 December 2006.
+For the purposes of appraising Lincona and Coca Cola Plaza properties in Tallinn, the valuation reports were prepared by Colliers International Advisors OÜ, a private limited company registered in the Republic of Estonia under the registry code 11330404 on 13 December 2006.
 Colliers International Advisors OÜ is established and operates under the laws of the Republic of Estonia.
 The registered address of Colliers International Advisors OÜ is Lõõtsa 2a, Tallinn 11415, Estonia, and telephone number in the registered office is +372 6160 777.
 Colliers International Advisors OÜ has provided professional and independent real estate property valuation service in Estonia since 2006.
-For the purposes of appraising Upmalas Biroji and Sky Supermarket properties in Riga, the valuation reports were prepared by licensed appraisers of Colliers International Advisors SIA, a private limited company registered in the Republic of Latvia under the registry code 40103255403.
-For the purposes of appraising Europa SC and Domus Pro properties in Vilnius, the valuation reports have been prepared by licensed appraisers of UAB Colliers International Advisors, a private limited company registered in the Republic of Lithuania under the registry code 302424118.
-For the purposes of appraising G4S Headquarters property in Tallinn, the valuation report was performed by Kinnisvaraekspert OÜ, a private limited company registered in the Republic of Estonia under the registry code 10708639, on 6 November 2000.
+For the purposes of appraising G4S Headquarters property in Tallinn, the valuation report was prepared by Kinnisvaraekspert OÜ, a private limited company registered in the Republic of Estonia under the registry code 10708639, on 6 November 2000.
 Kinnisvaraekspert OÜ operates under the business name DTZ Kinnisvaraekspert with its registered address at Ahtri 6a, 10151 Tallinn, Estonia, and telephone number in the registered office is +372 626 4250.
+For the purposes of appraising Piirita property in Tallinn, the valuation report was prepared by licensed appraisers of BPT Real Estate AS, a private limited company registered in the Republic of Estonia under the registry code 12203487.